 My name is Tatiana, but my friends and family call me Tutta.
 I like writing articles that help bring people closer together.

 Grandparents are some of the best people we can have in our lives.
-As our parents, they help us rear our children, offer to care for them while we’re away, and spend lots of time with our children while cherishing every single second.
-As our grandparents, they sent us home with a full belly (of sugar), hosted all of the best family gatherings, and gave the very best hugs you could ever experience!
+As our parents, they help us rear our children, offer to care for them while we’re away and spend lots of time with our children while cherishing every single second.
+Like our grandparents, they sent us home with a full belly (of sugar), hosted all of the best family gatherings, and gave the very best hugs you could ever experience!

 One thing about grandparents is that there is no right or wrong name to call them by.
 While many people stick with the traditional “grandma” and “grandpa,” there are many other nicknames for grandma and grandpa out there.
 When you have children, one of the questions that will always come up is “what are they going to call my parents?”